Elaineyi1/fire_incidents_analysis/README.md

-# Analysis of Hate Crimes in Toront From 2018 to 2023
+# Analysis of Hate Crimes in Toronto From 2018 to 2023